jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 ### Outcome #1: You receive new information about the world.

-If you work on any idea — even the "wrong" ones — you will receive new information:
+**If you work on _any_ idea — even the "wrong" ones — you will receive new information:**

 - "Turns out I don't really like sales.
 I don't want to do that anymore."
 - "I really enjoyed working with my hands when I took that woodworking class.
 I should do more of that."
 - "I thought marine biologists just played with dolphins!
 Why am I scraping fish shit off an aquarium floor?"

-This information can be used to refine how your remaining time is spent.
+This information can be used to refine how your future time is spent. **By experiencing something new, you have improved your understanding of the world**, and by extension, your ability to make better decisions.

 ### Outcome #2: You receive no new information about the world.

-If you "guard" your time by waiting until you have "the right idea" to work on, what you're *actually* doing is thoroughly and totally wasting time.
+Thanks in no small part to the "only spend time on things that make your life better" chorus all around us, there's a pressure to wait for the right idea before putting in a solid effort.

+**Doing nothing because you're waiting for the "right idea" _guarantees_ your time is thoroughly and completely wasted.**

-_You're still out the same amount of time as if you'd worked on something else, except in this case you've learned nothing._
+You're still out the same amount of time as if you'd worked on something else, except in this case _you've learned nothing_.

-## Use Your Time Now, Because You Can't Use It Later
+## Use Your Time Now — You Can't Use It Later

 Our time is not like our bank balance.
-We can't live frugally and accrue tons of time that we can spend later in life on things we enjoy.
+We can't live frugally and accrue tons of time to spend later in life, after we've learned what we enjoy.

-Rather, we're born with a set amount of time, and each day we lose 24 hours of it.
+**We're born with a finite amount of time, and each day we lose 24 hours of it.**

-When you refuse to start on something because you're worried you might waste your time on it, you manage to both a) irrevocably waste your time, and b) make no progress toward figuring out what "the right idea" may be.
+When you refuse to start on something because you're worried you might waste your time on it, you manage to both a) irrevocably waste your time, and b) make no progress toward figuring out what the "right idea" may be.

 ## Pull the Trigger on New Projects and Learn Something